ethereum/consensus-specs/specs/_features/reuse_indexes/beacon-chain.md

-# Reuse indexes -- The Beacon Chain
+# Reuse indices -- The Beacon Chain

 ## Table of contents